 Legionnaires’ disease is a flu-like syndrome with acute fever, chills, malaise, myalgias, headache, or confusion.
 Nausea, loose stools or watery diarrhea, abdominal pain, cough, and arthralgias also frequently occur.
 Pneumonic manifestations may include dyspnea, pleuritic pain, and hemoptysis.
 Bradycardia relative to fever may occur, especially in severe cases.

-Overall mortality is low (about 5%) but can reach 40% in patients with hospital-acquired infections, older people, and immunocompromised patients.
+Overall case fatality is low (about 5%) but can reach 40% in patients with hospital-acquired infections, older people, and immunocompromised patients.

 Direct fluorescent antibody staining of sputum or bronchoalveolar lavage fluid is occasionally used but requires expertise.
 In addition, polymerase chain reaction testing with DNA probing is available and may help identify transmission pathways.
-A urinary antigen test is 60 to 95% sensitive and > 99% specific 3 days after symptom onset but detects only L. pneumophila (serogroup 1), which accounts for up to 80% of cases (1).
+A urinary antigen test is 60 to 95% sensitive and > 98% specific 3 days after symptom onset but detects only L. pneumophila (serogroup 1; 1 Diagnosis references Legionella pneumophila is a gram-negative bacillus that most often causes pneumonia with extrapulmonary features.
+Diagnosis requires specific growth media, serologic or urine antigen... read more ), which accounts for 65% to 90% of cases ( 2 Diagnosis references Legionella pneumophila is a gram-negative bacillus that most often causes pneumonia with extrapulmonary features.
+Diagnosis requires specific growth media, serologic or urine antigen... read more , 3 Diagnosis references Legionella pneumophila is a gram-negative bacillus that most often causes pneumonia with extrapulmonary features.
+Diagnosis requires specific growth media, serologic or urine antigen... read more ).
 Paired acute and convalescent antibody assays may yield a delayed diagnosis.
 A 4-fold increase or an acute titer of ≥ 1:128 is considered diagnostic.

 Diagnosis of legionnaires' disease is by culture of sputum or bronchoalveolar lavage fluid; blood cultures are unreliable.
 Specific growth media are required.
 Slow growth on laboratory media may delay identification for 3 to 5 days.